 Students must earn a 2.0 or higher in all Nursing (BNURS) coursework.
-Student who earn less than 2.0 will be required to repeat the coursework.
+Students who earn less than 2.0 will be required to repeat the coursework.

 A Bachelor’s Degree requires 180 applicable credits.
 Students typically transfer in 90 lower division credits.
 Those who do not will need to complete the missing credits to reach the 180 required for the undergraduate degree.

-General Education or any deficencies must be completed before a student may earn a bachelor’s degree.
+General Education or any deficiencies must be completed before a student may earn a bachelor’s degree.

-Nursing students are required to complete the Health & Safety (immunizations and training) requirements,ts, before registering for fieldwork (BNURS 424).
+Nursing students are required to complete the Health & Safety (immunizations and training) requirements, before registering for fieldwork (BNURS 424).
 Students must maintain the requirements throughout fieldwork enrollment.

 As a student in the program, you will complete a minimum of 100 practice hours.
 These practice hours are integrated into two courses, BNURS 460 (35 hours) Translating Scholarly Knowledge to Nursing Practice, and BNURS 424 (65 hours) Population-based Health in Community Practice.

-Your academic advisor will provide you with project overviews, and the site information on the Nursing Student canvas site.
-The descriptions will include the community partner name, location, hours required, if you are required to participate in evening hours, and any other pertinent information.
+Your academic advisor will provide you with project overviews, and the site information on the Nursing Student Canvas site.
+The descriptions will include the community partner’s name, location, hours required if you are required to participate in evening hours, and any other pertinent information.